 After this preparation, state your scope, evidence, sample process, MOQ and quality records clearly in the supplier profile.
 Use TR2B contract manufacturing category for the relevant category, the TR2B overview guide for profile setup and TR2B service pages when service listing is the right next step.

-To make the Change Control Clauses: Managing Formula, Material and Revision Changes decision stronger, continue with these related checks before choosing a supplier or approving production.
+Related checks for Change Control Clauses: Managing Formula, Material and Revision Changes: review these pages before supplier approval or production release.

 - How to Prepare a Manufacturing Contract